Centre dilly-dallied over PM-KISAN amount transfer to Bengal farmers: Mamata | Headlines

-''In 2018, the West Bengal government had started the Krishak Bandhu scheme that went on to become a model for the entire country.
+''In 2018, the West Bengal government had started the Krishak Bandhu scheme which went on to become a model for the entire country.

 ''After this in 2019, the Pradhan Mantri Kisan Samman Nidhi was launched.
-Comparatively, the state's program is better because it offers more benefits to farmers... we are planning to add incentives to our scheme in the near future,'' she said.
+Comparatively, the state-run programme is better because it offers more benefits to farmers... we are planning to add more to our scheme in the near future,'' she said.

-Prime Minister Narendra Modi on Friday released the eighth installment of over Rs 20,000 crore to more than 9.5 crore farmer-beneficiaries under the scheme via video conferencing.
+Prime Minister Narendra Modi on Friday released the eighth instalment of over Rs 20,000 crore to more than 9.5 crore farmer beneficiaries under the scheme via video- conferencing.

+About 7.03 lakh farmers of the state received the first instalment of Rs 2,000 in their bank accounts, Modi said.

+Meanwhile, the West Bengal Home Department later said the state was not invited to be a part of the PM's event.

 Banerjee had on May 6 written to Modi, urging him to call upon the Union agriculture ministry to release the funds to farmers of the state.